Isaiah Bell

 Isaiah complements his performance practice with composing and writing for the theatre, most notably in his chamber-opera/cabaret-theatre solo show The Book of My Shames.
 The piece, a co-creation with director Sean Guist around Isaiah’s own words and music, has toured Canada in versions for piano, chamber ensemble, and orchestra.
 It consistently surprises audiences with its genre-defying, funny, and shockingly candid theatrical fusion, and their responses have been overwhelming: “impossibly beautiful” … “broke my heart wide open with the pure honesty, raw vulnerability and humanity of it” ...
 “I honestly thought this was one of the most compelling shows I've ever seen.”

-Recent and upcoming engagements for Isaiah include a return to La Reine-garçon (Canadian Opera Company), Haydn’s Creation with the Vancouver Symphony, a mini-tour of Messiah with conductor Nicholas McGegan, and the world premiere of Leslie Uyeda’s opera Silence (Opera NUOVA), in a role created for him.
-He also returns to back-by-popular-demand dates of “Banned from the Concert Hall” (a three-tenor mashup of Purcell’s risqué catches with other bawdy songs, created by Isaiah for Victoria Baroque and Early Music Vancouver) and “The Traveller,” featuring Schumann’s Liederkreis, op.
-39 interspersed with folk songs, poetry, and original music.
-Isaiah also appears on the newly released world premiere recording of Mendelssohn’s arrangement of the Matthew Passion, with the Bach Choir of Bethlehem.
+Recent and upcoming engagements for Isaiah include a return to La Reine-garçon (Canadian Opera Company), Haydn’s Creation with the Vancouver Symphony and the Elora Festival, and a mini-tour of Messiah with conductor Nicholas McGegan.
+He also premieres a new interdisciplinary concert project, “Let Us Turn Aside” (featuring an experimental physical interpretation of Satie’s meditative late masterpiece Socrate) and returns to back-by-popular-demand dates of “Banned from the Concert Hall” (a three-tenor mashup of bawdy Baroque songs, created by Isaiah for Victoria Baroque and Early Music Vancouver).
+Isaiah appears on the newly released world premiere recording of Mendelssohn’s arrangement of the Matthew Passion, with the Bach Choir of Bethlehem.

 Not to be altered or copied without permission.